cmrschwarz/schedule/readme.md

-#remind
+# Schedule
-Python script for reminding oneself of upcoming events by running a command.
+Python script for scheduling the execution of a command.

 ```
-remind [-sfph] TIME COMMAND...
+schedule [-sfph] TIME COMMAND...
     -s:      run synchronuous, don't use a detached process
     -f:      run immediately if time is in the past
     -p:      keep stdout and stderr for detached process